 Kathleen had come from a family with close publishing ties – her sister was the novelist, Sonia Deane, her brother-in-law, author Andrew Soutar and her first cousin, H.A.
 Pitkin, launched Pitkin Pictorials, which ran until 2003.

 By the 1930s the agency’s offices could be found in Gray’s Inn Place and subsequently in Warwick Court, moving on, having been bombed-out during the Blitz in 1940, to King’s Mews, which stayed as the company’s home until 2010 when we moved to new premises in leafy North London.
+2019 marked another phase in the company’s history with a move to Hardy country and a town with a significant literary heritage, Dorchester.

 The agency’s name was changed to that of its founder in 1947.